 I haven’t even scratched the surface with experimenting.
 The most exotic being 00 flour for pizza dough.
 I’d love for you to leave a comment about your favorite bread to make and favorite flour to work with.

-Let’s talk about this Recipe for Rosemary Olive Bread
+Recipe for Rosemary Olive Bread

 - This recipe is one of my favorites of those we learned to make at school.
 Moist and savory, I could eat the whole loaf.